 provide other reasonable assistance required by the Commonwealth to undertake mandatory incident reporting.

+Insurance (Core)

-Insurance: The Supplier must procure and maintain such insurances and on such terms and conditions as a prudent supplier, providing supplies similar to the Supplies, would procure and maintain.
+The Supplier must procure and maintain such insurances and on such terms and conditions as a prudent supplier, providing supplies similar to the Supplies, would procure and maintain.

+workers compensation insurance or registration as required by law;

+the insurances specified in the Details Schedule (if any); and

+such other insurances and on such terms and conditions as a prudent contractor, providing services similar to the Services, would procure and maintain.

+Set Off (Core)

-Set Off: If the Supplier owes any debt to the Commonwealth in connection with the Contract, the Commonwealth may deduct the amount of the debt from payment of the Contract Price.
+If the Supplier owes any debt to the Commonwealth in connection with the Contract, the Commonwealth may deduct the amount of the debt from payment of the Contract Price.

+Indemnity (Core)

-Indemnity: The Supplier indemnifies the Commonwealth, its officers, employees and agents against any liability, loss, damage, cost (including the cost of any settlement and legal costs and expenses on a solicitor and own client basis), compensation or expense arising out of or in any way in connection with:
+The Supplier indemnifies the Commonwealth, its officers, employees and agents against any liability, loss, damage, cost (including the cost of any settlement and legal costs and expenses on a solicitor and own client basis), compensation or expense arising out of or in any way in connection with:

 a default or any unlawful, wilful or negligent act or omission on the part of the Supplier, its officers, employees, agents or subcontractors; or